Abdurrahman002/ml/u-1/datatypes.md

 #### **Types of Quantitative Data:**
 1. **Interval Data**
-   - **Definition**: Numeric data where the difference between values is meaningful, but it lacks a true zero.
+   - **Definition**: Numeric data where the difference between values is meaningful, but it lacks a true zero.Its order is also known.
    - **Examples**:
      - Celsius temperature: Difference of 6°C is meaningful (e.g., between 12°C and 18°C).
      - Dates and time.